Michael-Lynn/vending-machine/README.md

 #Vending Machine

+A test-driven excercise to design a vending machine in Ruby.

 ##The Task

 Design a vending machine in code.
 The vending machine, once a product is selected and the appropriate amount of money is inserted, should return that product.
 It should also return change if too much money is provided or ask for more money if there is not enough.
 The machine should take an initial load of products and change with denominations 1p, 2p, 5p, 10p, 20p, 50p, £1, £2.
 There should also be a way of reloading both products and change at a later point.
 The machine needs to keep track of the products and money that it contains.